Maine

 Score For My Profile →People Also Ask

-What is the downfall of living in Maine?
+What are the pros and cons of living in Maine?

 Why are people moving out of North Dakota?

-North Dakota ranked as the sixth most moved from state last year, with 58% of its moves being outbound.
-12% of the people who moved out went straight down to Texas.
 The study also revealed that the main reasons people moved out of North Dakota were for a new job/company transfer (63%) and retirement (25%).
+Of those who moved into the state, about 58% came for work.